SCP Principles

 In the following figure, the oval on the left represents an SCP attached to the parent OU.
 It allows permissions A, B, and C. The oval on the right represents an SCP attached to the child OU or account.
 It allows permissions C, D, and E. Because the SCP attached to the parent OU does not allow permission D or E, no child OUs or accounts under the parent OU can use them.
 Even though the SCP attached to the child OU explicitly allows permissions D and E, they are blocked by the SCP attached to the parent OU.
 Because the SCP attached to the child OU or account does not allow permission A or B, those permissions are blocked for the child OU or account.
 In this case, the child OU or account can actually use the permission (permission C in the following figure) in the intersection of its own permissions and the allowed permissions of its parent OU.

-If the entity in the oval on the right represents a member account, then the intersection is a set of maximum permissions that can be granted to the users and user groups in that account.
-If the entity represents a child OU, then the intersection is a set of maximum permissions that can be granted to that OU.
+If the entity in the set on the right represents a member account, the set of maximum permissions that can be granted to the users and user groups in that account is the intersection of the two sets.
+If the entity represents a child OU, then the set of maximum permissions that can be granted to that OU is the intersection of the two sets.

 Figure 1 How SCPs work